-MainFirst is more than happy to comply with this obligation and has been providing comprehensive information to its investors for over two years.
+MainFirst is more than happy to comply with this obligation and has been providing comprehensive information to its investors.
 This information can be found for each relevant product, both as an overview and in greater detail, within the fund information provided on the company website.